Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 (Source: Welldatabase.com)

 NBL's acreage is to the north of CWEI's.
-The results are somewhat similar, and below the Reeves' average.
+The results are somewhat similar and below the Reeves' average.
 It is important to recognize the relatively large divergence in production from Calamity Jane 2001H.
 It has produced 138,349 BO in the first nine months of well life.
 Its Johnny Ringo State is on pace to be better than Calamity Jane.
 It has produced 50,447 BO in just 3 months.
 It has shown little to no decline through the first 90 days.

 The NBL deal for CWEI comes down to well economics.
 CWEI has had high D&C costs when compared to other operators.
 It was also weighed down by a significant debt payment.
 Although getting out was good for CWEI, it was a move NBL thought would be lucrative.
 I have calculated the average well economics for all wells completed in that general area.